MatthewWid/Whirl/doc/documentation/classes.md

 </span>

 <span class="tI tI-1">
-	Used by the global object manager to search for Sprites with given names.
+	Used by the global object manager to search for Sprites.
 </span>

-`.fill`
+`.fill` (Read-only)

 <span class="tI tI-1">
 	**Object**
 	**Do not modify directly.
 Use the `.setFill()` method.**
-	Holds information about the Sprite's fill.
+	Information about the Sprite's fill.
 </span>
 <span class="tI tI-2">
 	`.type` - Type of fill.
 Can either be "`colour`" or "`image`".